ZHines2/PIOSI/docs/hero-manifestation-guide.md

   range: 1,
   agility: 3,
   hp: 12,
-  heal: 4 // Healing power: used when interacting with a friendly hero.
+  heal: 4, // Healing power: used when interacting with a friendly hero.
+  description: "The Cleric's healing powers are legendary.
+She has saved countless lives on the battlefield, her touch mending wounds and restoring hope."
 }
 ```